Paradoxxs/Gitbook/forensics/windows/file-or-folder-opening.md

 ## Office recent reading location

-Stores the information of the last reading location for the recent file opened by the user.
+Stores information of the last cursor location for files opened by the user.

-Timestamp

-* datetime in 64-bit system time, stores when the file was last closed
+The key also stores the file path and the datetime for when the file was last closed.
+The datetime format is in 64-bit system time.

 ```
 NTUSER.dat\SOFTWARE\Microsoft\Office\16.0\Word\Reading Locations\